wow32/Blockchain-Assignment/README.md

 5. Front end design
 - web3 js integration

+## Future improvements
+1. Allowing developer to launch token address more than one time
+2. Use other funds instead of ETH
+3. Dynamic calculation system
+4. Gas optimization

 ## TODO:
 - [x] Fee calculations
 - [ ] Events should be emitted